 Camp Courageous, Inc. provides individuals with special needs a complete outdoor recreation experience.
 Our services include nature education, hikes throughout our 85 acres, arts therapy, horticultural therapy, sports and leisure activities and swimming and aquatics activities in our new zero-entry pool.
 Residential campers sleep in fully accessible cabins.
 Each day is filled with activities to stimulate all of the senses, starting with nutritious, made from scratch meals, to campfires and evening dances and events.
 Our day camp program is designed for children who may not yet be ready to stay overnight at camp.
 The camp season is not limited to the summer months.
 Our core camp season for children and adults with disabilities operates for 9 consecutive weeks in June, July and August.
 This program is followed by respite weekends throughout the late summer and fall.

-Located along a secluded nine-mile lake in the Adirondacks of New York State is a private/ independent seven-week residential camp for 160 children from across the United States and around the world.
-Camp Northwood is oriented toward children with low self-esteem, immature social skill development and learning challenges in need of a structured and supportive summer experience.
-Northwood’s program, developed and supervised by an outstanding staff of special educators, focuses on the development of independence, social skills, self-image and the maintenance of academic skills.
+Camp Summit is oriented toward children with low self-esteem, immature social skill development and learning challenges in need of a structured and supportive summer experience.
+Summit’s program, developed and supervised by an outstanding staff of special educators, focuses on the development of independence, social skills, self-image and the maintenance of academic skills.

 Lake Hughes, CA